‘Rugby’s Messi’ - Six Nations round two stars

 "His tackle on Hansen doesn't make sense in physics," Barclay added.

-Former England wing Ugo Monye added to the plaudits on BBC Radio 5 Live, saying: "The gap between Antoine Dupont and the next scrum-half is significant.
+Former England wing Ugo Monye added to the plaudits on Rugby Union Daily, saying: "The gap between Antoine Dupont and the next scrum-half is significant.

 "Lionel Messi and how he plays the game is so different to everyone else on the pitch.
 [It is like] Dupont and his style of rugby and the chaos that ensues when he touches the ball or approaches the ball."